 This coffee cake is loaded with pure lemon flavor, cream cheese, and a sweet vanilla glaze!
-Perfect for a special occasion… like Saturday! 🙂 The cake is perfectly flavord and the cream cheese adds the creamiest, tastiest texture!
+Perfect for a special occasion… like Tuesday!
+The breakfast cake is perfectly flavored and the cream cheese adds the creamiest, tastiest texture!
 If you love this lemon version, I know you will enjoy my Blueberry Coffee Cake!

 Lemon Cream Cheese Coffee Cake

 I am asked this often, so I will just answer it now in case anyone is wondering.
 What is a coffee cake?
-It is basically a cake that is suitable for serving with breakfast.
+It is basically a cake that is suitable for serving breakfast.
 No, it does not have coffee in it, it is just best served with coffee.
 It often has a crumble, streusel, or topping made with sugar, flour, and cinnamon.
 (This does not have cinnamon.)

 This particular lemon coffee cake recipe with a crumble topping and vanilla glaze is bursting with flavor and has a rich buttery texture.
 It’s made with simple ingredients and takes only a few minutes to whip up but the best thing is that it can be made ahead of time.
 Perfect for busy mornings.